molnard/WasabiCoinGraph/README.md

 3. Start Wasabi with json RPC server on. https://docs.wasabiwallet.io/using-wasabi/RPC.html#configure-rpc
 3. Run the following commands.

+If your windows username is not 'user' then edit wcli.sh line 4 according to that.

 ./wcli.sh selectwallet <wallet-name>

 delete coinlist.txt otherwise the next command will append.